ppy/osu-wiki/wiki/Modding/Bubble/en.md

 ![](img/list-of-bubbles.png "List of bubbled beatmaps, followed by popped bubbles and starred maps") }}}

-Bubbled beatmaps' threads were listed on the first pages of the [Pending Beatmaps](https://osu.ppy.sh/community/forums/6) forum, ordered by their [star priority](/wiki/Modding/Star_priority) and effectively acting as pinned forum threads.
+Bubbled beatmaps' threads were listed on the first pages of the [Pending Beatmaps forum](https://osu.ppy.sh/community/forums/6), ordered by their [star priority](/wiki/Modding/Star_priority) and effectively acting as pinned forum threads.

 ### Requirements

 In order to be bubbled, a beatmap's [star priority](/wiki/Modding/Star_priority) had to be at least 8.
 Later, this threshold was increased to 12<!-- internal source: https://osu.ppy.sh/community/forums/posts/280845 -->.
 The requirement for a beatmap to be considered for the [Ranked](/wiki/Beatmap/Category#ranked) category was to have a single bubble.
-Beatmaps going for the [Approved](/wiki/Beatmap/Category#approved) category had to have two consecutive bubbles placed by two different BATs.
+Beatmaps going for the [Approved](/wiki/Beatmap/Category#approved) category had to have two consecutive bubbles placed by two different BAT members.

 ### Bubble pop